 Biblical symbolism often connects dismay to the need for God’s light in darkness.
 Just as the Israelites faced trials in the wilderness (Exodus 14:10-14), moments of fear or confusion are opportunities to see God’s power and mercy in action.

-Biblical Interpretations in Dreams or Real Life
+Biblical Interpretations in Dreams or Real Life of dismayed in the bible

-Dismay can also appear in dreams or real-life experiences, often signaling emotional or spiritual struggles.
+Dismay can also appear in dreams or real life experiences, often signaling emotional or spiritual struggles.
 In dreams, feeling dismayed may reflect:

 - Uncertainty or doubt about future decisions.